andrewangelle/vitest-mock-socket/README.md

 WebSocketServer.clean();
 ```

-### `WebSocketServer` attributes
+### `WebSocketServer` constructor

-An instance has the following attributes:
+#### Methods
 - `connected`
   - a Promise that resolves every time the mock server receives a new connection.
-The resolved value is the `WebSocket` client instance that initiated the connection.
+The resolved value is the [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) client instance that initiated the connection.
 - `closed`
   - a Promise that resolves every time a connection to the mock server is closed.
 - `nextMessage`
   - a Promise that resolves every time a mock server instance receives a new message.

-### `WebSocketServer` methods
+- `send`

-- `send`: send a message to all connected clients.
+  - send a message to all connected clients.
+- `close`
-- `close`: gracefully closes all opened connections.
+  - gracefully closes all opened connections.
+- `error`
-- `error`: sends an error message to all connected clients and closes all
+  - sends an error message to all connected clients and closes all opened connections.
-  opened connections.
+- `on`
-- `on`: attach event listeners to handle new `connection`, `message` and `close` events.
+  - attach event listeners to handle new `connection`, `message` and `close` events.
 The callback receives the `socket` as its only argument.

-### `WebSocketServer` options
+#### Options
 The constructor accepts an optional options object as second argument:

 ```ts